Dean Harrison - Counselling Psychologist

-Assertiveness is an important communication skill that allows us to express ourselves in a direct and honest way, while also respecting the rights and needs of others.
-It is the ability to stand up for ourselves and our own needs without being aggressive or passive.
+Assertive communication skills are important as they allow us to express ourselves directly and honestly while also respecting the rights and needs of others.
+Assertiveness is the ability to stand up for ourselves and our needs without being aggressive or passive.

-Whether you're looking to improve your communication skills at work, or strengthen relationships with loved ones, understanding and practicing assertiveness can be a powerful tool for success.
+Whether you want to improve your assertive communication skills at work or strengthen relationships with loved ones, understanding and practising assertiveness can be a powerful tool for success.

 What Does Assertiveness Mean?

-Assertiveness is the ability to express your thoughts, feelings, and needs in a confident and direct manner.
-It is an important skill to have in personal and professional settings, as it allows you to communicate effectively and stand up for yourself without being aggressive or passive.
+Assertiveness is the ability to express one's thoughts, feelings, and needs confidently and directly.
+It is an important skill in personal and professional settings, as it allows one to communicate effectively and advocate for oneself without being aggressive or passive.

-Overall, assertiveness is about being honest, respectful, and confident in your communication.
-It allows you to express your thoughts and needs in a healthy way, and can improve your relationships with others.
-By practicing assertiveness, you can become more confident in yourself and your abilities, and be better able to advocate for your own needs and desires.
+Overall, assertive communication skills involve being honest, respectful, and confident.
+It allows you to express your thoughts and needs in a healthy way and can improve your relationships with others.
+By practising assertiveness, you can become more confident in yourself and your abilities and better advocate for your needs and desires.

 Assertiveness is not Aggression